Sandwiched singularities and nearly Lefschetz fibrations

 \begin{lemma} Suppose that $Y$ is a closed oriented $3$-manifold with $b_1(Y)=0$.
-A spinal open book on $Y$ is determined, up to isotopy, by the isotopy class of its binding (as an oriented link) together with the multiplicities of the binding components. \end{lemma}
+A {spinal open book with multilink binding} on $Y$ is determined, up to isotopy, by the isotopy class of its binding (as an oriented link) together with the multiplicities of the binding components. \end{lemma}

 \begin{proof} The case of classical open books was considered in~\cite{CPP}, and their proof easily adapts to our case.
 A (spinal) open book with spine $\beta$ gives a fibration on the manifold with boundary $Y \setminus \nu(\beta)$; the fibration is transverse to the boundary.
 If these fibrations are isotopic on $Y \setminus \nu(\beta)$ for two given open books on $Y$ with binding $\beta$, then the open books are isotopic.
 By the classical results on foliations and fibrations due to Stallings, Waldhausen, and Thurston (see for example \cite[Theorem 3.1]{CantwellConlon} for an exposition based on~\cite{Thurston} of the case we need), a fibration with fiber $F$ on $M = Y \setminus \nu(\beta)$ is determined, up to isotopy, by the homology class $[F, \partial F]$ in $H_2(M, \partial M; \R)$.
 But $H_2(M, \d M; \R) \cong H_2(Y, \beta; \R)$ by excision, and the isomorphism from the long exact sequence of a pair $H_2(Y, \beta; \R)\cong H_1(\beta; \R)$ for the rational homology sphere $Y$ tells us that a class of a surface in $H_2(M, \d M; \R)$ is determined by the class of its boundary, which in turn is given by the class of the binding taken with multiplicities of its components. \end{proof}